eucmods/ModMenu/README.md

 - [Jsoup](https://jsoup.org/)

 ### NOTE
-THE CONTENT ON THIS PROJS IS MINE NOR IS IT HOSTED BY ME  build project
+THE CONTENT ON THIS PROJS IS MINE IS IT HOSTED BY ME  build project

 ### License
 AnitubeApp is licensed under the [GNU Affero General Public License v3.0](LICENSE.md).